Relishablez/F1_imp/README.md

 - Disable Adblocker/cookie blockers

 **2. Local Host:** 🏠
-- Make an account and obtain your own API key from https://ipinfo.io/account/token -> 50k requests per month for free tier.
+- Make an account and obtain your own API key from https://ipinfo.io/account/token -> 50k requests per month for 7 day premium free trial tier.
 - Simply clone/download the repository: https://github.com/Relishablez/F1_imp/blob/main/F1_v4.3.1_Mo_INPUT_API_KEY.html
-- Open the HTML file with notepad++, notepad, Sublime text, Atom or whatever editor.
+- Open the HTML file with notepad++, notepad, Sublime text, Atom, vim, nano or whatever editor.
 - Replace "API_KEY_HERE" with your API key
 - Open the file, and all should be well - remember to turn off Adblock/cookie blocker on the website